Morketh/icemelt/README.md

 #NOTE:

-before running this you should probably set the config/ice.conf settings according to your database envirnmonet. later on an installer will set this for you but for right now this is a per user requirment
+before running this you should probably set the config/ice.conf settings according to your database envirnmonet.
+Also if youd like to use the AHBot scripts you will need to provide your own API Key from Blizzard. https://dev.battle.net/ later on an installer will set this for you but for right now this is a per user requirment